 Maintaining an accurate database of customer information is the key to great customer relationships.
 That’s why businesses rely on customer relationship management (CRM) systems, like Salesforce, Microsoft Dynamics, Siebel or Oracle.
 Whether your CRM is on premise or in the cloud, robotic process automation (RPA) software can automatically keep your CRM maintained with the most up-to-date information.
 RPA takes the repetitive tasks of maintaining your CRM and automates them to trigger, run, and make sure the information in your CRM is in sync with critical business applications, like an ERP—saving you time that can be better spent getting new customers or supporting existing ones.

-Pat Cameron, Director of Automation, and Richard Schoen, Director of Technical Solutions, at HelpSystems recently hosted a webinar to demonstrate the ways to automate your CRM and business system integration to help keep your vendors, customers, and employees up to date at all times.
+Pat Cameron, Director of Automation at HelpSystems, and automation expert Richard Schoen, recently hosted a webinar to demonstrate the ways to automate your CRM and business system integration to help keep your vendors, customers, and employees up to date at all times.

 Why Integrate and Automate CRM?

 Businesses rely on a large variety of critical business applications for their day-to-day functions.
 With all these disconnected systems, it is crucial to provide a central source for information.
 CRM systems provide this benefit, but that makes it all the more critical to get the most accurate information into your CRM.
 If each of your salespeople kept track of everything in a spreadsheet and only reported in once a month, you would lose visibility to their potential customer base and lose the ability to track where opportunities are in the pipeline.

 Don’t let your precious customer data get stuck in silos within your various business applications or with different users.
 Integrating applications and updating your CRM with automation brings everything together into one place.